Dog Training For Dummies - Mary Ann Rombold-Zeigenfuse - E-Book

 You have a dog or plan to get one.

-You want your dog to be well behaved — for his sake as well as yours.
+You want your dog to be well behaved — for their sake as well as yours.

 You’re self-motivated and ready to make training a priority.

-You’re looking for an inexpensive guide that gives you the freedom to train your dog what and when you want.
+You’re looking for an inexpensive guide that gives you the freedom to train your dog in what you want them to do and when you want them to do it.

-You want to know more about training a dog.
+You want to know more about training and communicating with your dog.

 Icons Used in This Book